vstinner/vstinner.github.io/content/buildbots_2017q2.rst

 :slug: python-buildbots-2017q2
 :authors: Victor Stinner

-At the beginning of 2017, I decided to fix *all* buildbots issues: report *all* test failures especially tests failing randomly (fail then pass in the same build), report *all* warnings, and then fix everything!

-I spent the last 6 months on working on buildbots: reduce the failure rate, send email notitication on failure, fix random bugs, detect more bugs using warnings, backport fixes to older branches, etc.
+I spent the last 6 months on working on buildbots: reduce the failure rate, send email notitication on failure, fix random bugs, detect more bugs using warnings, backport fixes to older branches, etc. I decided to fix *all* buildbots issues: fix all warnings and all unstable tests!

 The good news is that I made great progress, I fixed most random failures.
 A random fail now became the exception rather than the norm.
+Some issues were not bugs in tests, but real race conditions in the code.
+It's always good to fix unlikely race conditions before users hit them on production!

 * Introduction: Python Buildbots
 * Orange Is The New Color